AugustSteff/random/README.md

 # random
-Random data analysis and data visualisations I am working on.
+Random data analysis and other python projects.